Correlation Matrices in Data Analysis with Pandas

 Price in thousands, for example, that's something we figured would be related to horsepower, and it is.
 But price in thousands related to engine size, less correlated.
 Horsepower seems to matter more.

-Fuel efficiency, in the other direction, does seem to predict price in thousands, but again, to less than the other ones.
-And sales in thousands is the least predictor of these.
-So looking at this data analysis, we might think sales in thousands doesn't really belong here.
+Fuel efficiency, in the opposite direction, does seem to predict price in thousands, but again, less so than the other values.
+And sales in thousands is the weakest predictor among these.
+So, looking at this data analysis, we might conclude that sales in thousands doesn't really belong here.

 Colin Jaffe